List Back Function In C++ STL - C++ Programming Tutorial

 What is C++ STL?

-STL stands for Standard Template Library in C++.
-This library contains inbuilt functions and classes for various uses.
+The acronym STL represents Standard Template Library in the C++ programming language.
+This library encompasses pre-defined functions and classes designed for a wide range of purposes.

-The list is also the data structure which is defined in the standard template library (STL).
-There are a lot of in-built functions used with the list data structure to insert the elements at starting, ending or at any specific position.
+The list represents a data structure that is specified within the standard template library (STL).
+Numerous built-in functions are employed with the list data structure to add elements at the beginning, end, or at a particular position.

-Some functions are used to delete the elements from the list at the starting, ending or at any specific position.
+Certain functions are employed to remove elements from a list at the beginning, end, or a designated position.

 For example: